kinoshitayukari/AI_automation_solution/README.md

 1. Install dependencies:
    `npm install`
 2. Set the `VITE_GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key.
-This key is used to generate article drafts from keywords inside the blog admin screen.
+This key is used to generate article drafts from keywords inside the blog admin screen (you can also paste a key directly into the admin screen if preferred).
 3. Run the app:
    `npm run dev`